TheOdinProject/curriculum/javascript/organizing_your_javascript_code/factory_functions_and_module_pattern.draft2.md

 The word "scoping" essentially asks, "where is a certain variable available to me?" - it indicates the current context of a variable.
 When a variable is not declared within **any** functions, existing outside any `{ curly braces }`, they are said to be in the **global scope**, meaning that they are available everywhere.
 If they are within them, they are known to be **locally scoped**.

-Before 2016, Javascript had a single keyword to declare a variable, `var`.
+Before ECMAScript 6, Javascript had a single keyword to declare a variable, `var`.
 These variables can be **redefined** and **updated**, and are said to be defined within the **function scope**, meaning, they are only available within the function they are declared in.

-Post 2016, the keywords `let` and `const` were introduced.
+Post ECMAScript 6, the keywords `let` and `const` were introduced.
 While `var` variables were function scoped, these allow you to defined variables that are **block scoped** - basically, scoping the variable to only be available within the closest set of `{ curly braces }` in which it was defined.
 These braces can be those of a `for` loop, `if-elseif` condition, or any other such construct, and are called, a block.
 Let's see an example to sum this all up.

 ~~~javascript
 let globalAge = 23; // This is a global variable